hlokomani-tuks/ping-pong/README.md

 ## Bounce Battles Game

-Bounce Battles is my take on the classic mini game of ping pong, which needs no explanation.
+Bounce Battles is my take on the classic mini game of ping pong.

 # Technologies Used: